hogeschool/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

     created_at  TIMESTAMP NOT NULL DEFAULT now()
 );

 -- Dedicated schema for more sensitive PII with stricter privileges.
+The role 'db_admin' is the owner of this schema.
 CREATE SCHEMA pii AUTHORIZATION db_admin;

+--- PII table: contains sensitive identifiers.
+This table is placed in the 'pii' schema.
 CREATE TABLE pii.customer_pii (
     customer_id BIGINT PRIMARY KEY
         REFERENCES public.customer_core(customer_id) ON DELETE CASCADE,